DmitryBurnaev/yandex-disk-client/README.md

-# README #
+# Simple python package for access to Yandex disk #

-Simple python package for access to Yandex disk.
+This is just simple python SDK for access to YandexDisk

 ## How to usage ##